Fission310/rover-ruckus/README.md

 Sensor or concept OpModes should be named `<Concept/Sensor><Description>.java` and placed in the `prototype` directory.

 ### Testing/Prototyping
-Test or prototyping OpMode files should be named `<Description>Test.java` and placed in the `prototype` directory.
+ALL test or prototyping OpMode files should be named `<Description>Test.java` and placed in the `prototype` directory.

 ### Hardware
 Hardware files should be placed in the `hardware` directory.
 The main hardware map should be named `HardwareMain.java`.
 Any constant values for configuring hardware should be placed in the file `RCConfig.java` and any other constant values should be in `Constants.java`